Bowery/website/markdown/DOCUMENTATION.md

 ## Cache

-BoweryDB automatically moves db documents between a shared cache, a per machine cache, & an in memory cache based on how the data is accessed.
-It can manage cache invalidation for models because data is only being changed inside of the bowery application.
+BoweryDB automatically moves db documents between a shared cache, a per machine cache, and an in-memory cache based on how the data is accessed.
+It can manage cache invalidation for models because data is only being changed inside of the Bowery application.

 However, if you want to manually store data in the cache you can use: